anushkaguptaaa/pytanic/README.md

 ## Conclusion
 These the following conclusion we can make after analysing the following data.

+You can see the online deployment of the notebook by clicking on [this link](https://sewimpractical.github.io/pytanic/DataVisualizationWithTitanic.html)

 <details>
 <summary>Links to all the resources from where I learnt the following</summary>